The Tutte polynomial of the Sierpinski and Hanoi graphs: The Tutte polynomial of the Schreier graphs of the Hanoi Towers group

 Firstly, observe that $r(\Sigma_{n+1})=3r(\Sigma_{n})+2$ and $|V(A)|=|V(A_1)|+|V(A_2)|+|V(A_3)|$, for every spanning subgraph $A$ of $\Sigma_{n+1}$.
 Next, we have to understand how $r(A)$ and $n(A)$ depend on $r(A_i)$ and $n(A_i)$, for $i=1,2,3$.
 Note that the number of special edges belonging to $A$ plays a crucial role.
 Moreover, we still have to separately consider the case in which the special vertices belongs to the same connected components: this can only happen when all the special edges belong to $A$.

 \emph{Case I: All the special edges are in $A$}.

 This case is analogous to the case of the Sierpi\'{n}ski graphs.
-If in the spanning subgraph $A$, obtained by the union of the special edges and $A_1,A_2$ and $A_3$, the special vertices are in the same connected component, then it is easy to check that
+If in the spanning subgraph $A$, obtained by the union of the special edges and $A_1,A_2$ and $A_3$, the special vertices are in the same connected component and, for each $i=1,2,3$, the vertices $v_{i,j}$ and $v_{i,k}$ are in the same connected component of $A_i$, for $j,k\neq i$, then it is easy to check that

 Moreover, one has

 Hence, for such a spanning subgraph $A$ of $\Sigma_{n+1}$ (of \lq\lq first type\rq\rq), one gets:

 and so